peteroupc/peteroupc.github.io/graphics.md

 - The game is a Win32 application compatible with Windows 98.
 - The game aims for a rate of 30 frames per second.
 - The game's graphics must be _rendered in software_.
-- The game's rendering of visuals employs only 32-bit and smaller integers, and the only arithmetic used is fixed-point arithmetic.[^23]
+- The game's rendering of visuals employs only 32-bit and smaller integers, integer arithmetic, and fixed-point arithmetic.[^23]
+- The game's rendering of visuals employs only 32-bit and smaller integers, integer arithmetic, fixed-point arithmetic, and arithmetic involving 32-bit floating-point numbers (IEEE 754 binary32, or the commonly implemented meaning of the C language's `float` type).[^77]
 - The game renders only white line segments on a black background (or vice versa), and displays no more than 320 of those segments at a time.
 These line segments are drawn with an approximation at integer coordinates.
 - The game runs with acceptable performance on [**80486-compatible processors**](https://www.dosdays.co.uk/topics/cpus.php#i486) at 33 or 50 megahertz.[^24]
 - The game runs with acceptable performance on x86 processors at 100 megahertz.